Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

-When it comes to education, a visual cue can open the minds of the aptest pupil.
-The most used and respected educational tool has been around for more than a century.
+When it comes to education, a visual cue can do so much to open your pupils' minds.
+One of the most used and respected educational tools, known as the Venn diagram, has been around for more than a century.
 Interestingly enough, it is easy to create and use; especially, if you want to compare and contrast two items.
-Nearly all teachers in every subject – as well as their students – know it as the Venn diagram.
+Nearly all teachers in every subject (as well as their students) are familiar with this idea.

 The Venn diagram has emerged as a useful and versatile learning tool in education.
 Originally used as a way to show the differences and similarities between scientific or logical concepts, it has expanded to other subjects.
 It's not uncommon to find it used for subjects such as history, English, economics, and math.
 Not bad for a tool that can be easily made by anyone.